RustForWeb/dom/packages/aria-query/README.md

 ## Rust For Web

-The Rust Radix project is part of the [Rust For Web](https://github.com/RustForWeb).
+The Rust ARIA Query project is part of [Rust For Web](https://github.com/RustForWeb).

 [Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.